-Methods, too, can be declared to be final or not final.
+Methods can also be declared to be final or not final.
 If a method is declared to be final, subtypes cannot override it by providing their own implementation.
 Unlike types, methods are not final by default and must be explicitly declared to be final.

-The following statement creates a not final type containing a final member function:
+Example 2-12 creates a not final type containing a final member function.